 Portal Dance, a contemporary dance company created in 2011, is comprised of professional dance artists from the greater Guelph area who bring a rich variety of experiences and integrity to the company.
 Portal Dance is interested in cultivating and stimulating community and collective expression through shared artistic experiences.
 Portal Dance’s work is invested in communication, collaboration and research into our journey as individuals in this time and place but as well as how we operate as a collective.
 Portal Dance is passionate about the development and enhancement of the arts scene in the Guelph area and nurturing both its artists as well as its community.

 Broken was premiered in Guelph this fall to a sold out audience & then travelled to Alton, Ontario to perform.
-Broken will next be presented as part of the Open Ears Festival in Kitchener/Waterloo May 31, 2018.
+Broken just finished being presented as part of the Open Ears Festival in Kitchener/Waterloo May 31, 2018.

 The Chrysalis Project (2008 & 2017)